noctisforme/BayesianParameterInferenceForEpithelialMechanics/README.md

 ## Description

-This is a script for Bayesian parameter inference for epithelial mechanics, reported in Yan and Ogita et al. 2024 [1].
+Here are scripts for Bayesian parameter inference for epithelial mechanics, reported in Yan and Ogita et al. 2024 [1].
-The detailed readme will be updated soon.
+Using a input file that contains the information about detected vertices, edges, cells, and coordinates of cell vertices from an image of epithelial tissue, one can use the scripts to perform non-hierarchical Bayesian parameter inference with "BayesParameterEstimation.py", or hierarchical Bayesian parameter inference with "HBayesParameterEstimation.py".
+The input file can be derived using the GetVertex plugin in ImageJ/Fiji; for details, see https://github.com/Sugimuralab/GetVertexPlugin.

 ## Requirement